 Alan was educated at Newcastle University and Manchester Business School.
-During his 20s he rose to become the Porsche-driving chief executive of an international group of manufacturing companies employing 2,500 people.
+In his 20s he rose to become the chief executive of an international group of manufacturing companies employing 2,500 people.
 Aged 30, he converted to Christianity.
 A few years later he left business management, moved to the East End of London and for some years was live-in warden of an after-care home for young offenders on their release from prison.

 Subsequently between 1995 and 2004 he was director of the Mayflower Family Centre in Canning Town, then the country’s most deprived neighbourhood according to the London Research Centre.
 He was elected Christian Peoples Alliance councillor for the Canning Town area of Newham in May 2002, becoming the sole opposition member on the Council and facing 59 Labour councillors and a Labour executive Mayor.
 He was re-elected in 2006 together with two other CPA councillors and became Leader of the Opposition.
-He was also Leader of the Christian Peoples Alliance nationally and in May 2008 he stood for Mayor of London on the Christian Choice ticket.
+He was also Leader of the Christian Peoples Alliance nationally and in May 2008 he stood for Mayor of London and for the London Assembly on the Christian Choice ticket.

 His campaigning over Newham issues such as the brutal Canning Town housing regeneration scheme, the Council’s unsuccessful attempt to wreck the local community’s Queens Market, the unnecessary huge Stratford casino, the controversial Excel Arms Fair in Docklands and the socially divisive ‘Olympic mega-mosque’ at West Ham, drew the attention of the London, national and occasionally international media.